Soft Tissue & Minimally Invasive Surgery

 - Patent ductus arteriosus (PDA)

-- Urinary tract surgery
+- Urinary tract surgery and stone removal

 - Laryngeal paralysis